nubenetes/awesome-kubernetes/docs/managed-kubernetes-in-public-cloud.md

 - [anywhere.eks.amazonaws.com: Compare EKS Anywhere and EKS](https://anywhere.eks.amazonaws.com/docs/concepts/eksafeatures/)
 - [aws.amazon.com: Getting started with Amazon EKS Anywhere](https://aws.amazon.com/blogs/containers/introducing-general-availability-of-amazon-eks-anywhere/)
 - [gokulchandrapr.medium.com: Amazon EKS Anywhere & EKS Connector](https://gokulchandrapr.medium.com/amazon-eks-anywhere-eks-connector-600953aaa42d)
+- [ambar-thecloudgarage.medium.com: EKS Anywhere., decoding the architecture.](https://ambar-thecloudgarage.medium.com/eks-anywhere-decoding-the-architecture-fd2741b03e0a) In this article, you will take a deeper look into the EKS Anywhere architecture as well as compare it with EKS Distro.
+Then, you will discuss the different type of installations:
+    - Standalone clusters
+    -  Distribute environments

+- [blog.techknowtrendz.com: Taking Amazon EKS Anywhere for a spin](https://blog.techknowtrendz.com/taking-amazon-eks-anywhere-for-a-spin) Bringing EKS to a datacenter near you

 ### EKS Distro (EKS-D)
 - [==aws/eks-distro==](https://github.com/aws/eks-distro) Amazon EKS Distro (EKS-D) is a Kubernetes distribution based on and used by Amazon Elastic Kubernetes Service (EKS) to create reliable and secure Kubernetes clusters.